Our Miracle Families are the heart and soul of our organization.

 Doctors noticed a slow heartbeat during a routine visit one week before Aryelle was to be born.
 Her mom was sent to Orlando Health Winnie Palmer Hospital for Women & Babies for an in-depth sonogram and soon after delivered Aryelle by cesarean section.

 Not long after delivery, doctors discovered the bottom two ventricles of Aryelle’s heart were switched.
 She was diagnosed with Hypoplastic Right Ventricle and would need multiple open heart surgeries to correct her congenital heart defect.
 Her first open heart surgery at five days old led to complications that kept her on a ventilator for three more weeks, and in the hospital for nearly two months.

-More than $1.5 million of Children’s Miracle Network Hospitals’ funds have been utilized by The Heart Center at Arnold Palmer Hospital for Children to fund surgical, diagnostic and catheterization lab equipment to help more kids like Aryelle.
+More than $1.5 million of Children’s Miracle Network Hospitals’ funds have been utilized by The Heart Center at Orlando Health Arnold Palmer to fund surgical, diagnostic and catheterization lab equipment to help more kids like Aryelle.

 After enduring five heartbreaking miscarriages, Matt and Amy were overjoyed to hear they were pregnant and expecting healthy, twin boys.
 But just 21 weeks into the pregnancy, that excitement turned into anxiety when Amy was told she was at risk for pre-term labor.

 Immediately admitted to Orlando Health Winnie Palmer Hospital for Women & Babies, Matt & Amy’s medical team hoped to delay labor and give the babies the best chance of survival.
 Sadly, their first son, Baby Brandon, was born just one week later at only 22 weeks into the pregnancy, alive but too small to survive.